scozic/jxapi-core/doc/manual/ExchangeDescriptorFileDoc.md

  * `BLOCK`: Instead of throttling request, immediately anwser that request with a response carrying a [RateLimitReachedException](../../src/main/java/com/scz/jxapi/netutils/rest/ratelimits/RateLimitReachedException.java) exception stating how much time should be awaited for before retrying this request, and HTTP response code 429 (_TOO_MANY_REQUESTS_).
 This is similar to `THROTTLE` mode with `maxRequestThrottleDelay` set to 0.
  * `NONE`: Ignores rate limits check and always submit requests immediately.

+ ## Placeholders

+ Placeholders referencing constants or configuration properties can be used in values of descriptor properties using `${constants.myConstant}` or `${config.myProperty}` syntax.
+The value in brackets will reference a constant (defined in API group or exchange) or a configuration property.

+  - When used in _description_ properties, they will be substituted with javadoc link to constant or property.
+  - When used in _httpUrl_ or _websocketUrl_ property, the generated URL value will substitute the given placeholder with constant or property value.
+  - When used in constants values, a placeholder may only reference another constant.
+The generated constant value will substitute the given placeholder with constant value.
+  - When used in _sampleValue_ properties, the generated value will substitute the given placeholder constant or config property value.
+Such value is generated for instance in demo snippets to build default request.

+  Defining constants and using placeholders to reference them improves clarity of generated wrapper and reduces duplication.